MaheswaranThayani/Multi-Stage-RAG-with-Cross-Encoder-Reranking/README.md

 └── .env                  # Environment variables (not in git)
 ```

-## 🔧 Configuration Options
+## Configuration Options

-### Using OpenAI (Default)

-The application uses OpenAI embeddings and GPT models by default.
-Ensure you have set `OPENAI_API_KEY` in your `.env` file.

-### Using HuggingFace (Free Alternative)
+### Using HuggingFace

-1. Uncheck "Use OpenAI" in the sidebar
-2. The app will use HuggingFace's `sentence-transformers/all-MiniLM-L6-v2` for embeddings
+1. The app uses HuggingFace's `sentence-transformers/all-MiniLM-L6-v2` for embeddings
-3. Note: You'll still need OpenAI API key for answer generation, or you can modify the code to use HuggingFace Hub models
+2. modify the code to use HuggingFace Hub models

-## 🧠 How It Works
+## How It Works

 1. **PDF Upload**: User uploads a PDF document through Streamlit interface
 2. **Text Extraction**: PyPDF2 extracts text from all pages of the PDF